ulfa/erlything/README.md

 The driver dht22_display_driver which is implemented in module dht22_display_driver.erl is able to understand messages from node : horst@raspberrypi and generarted by module  dht22_driver.
 The "0" stands for an unique id which is not implemented yet.

+### Things which are implemented (in an very early version)

+The following things (driver) are an example of how to implement a thing.
+These things are used in my internal project and they work for me.

+* mail_client driver sends a mail
+* usb_cam_driver makes pictures
+* seven_eleven_driver play the seven eleven melody
+* message_count_driver stores 20 messages and the overall count of messages
+* cron_driver a cron thing.
+* dht22_driver the sensor thing which triggers the dht22 sensor
+* dht22_display_driver stores 20 values of the dht22
+* transmitter_433_driver sends a signal via the transmitter to a switch